-- 29.7.3.1 The victim must remove all tokens from two areas that are adjacent by land to each other.
+29.7.3.1 The victim must remove all tokens from two areas that are adjacent by land to each other.
 Both areas must contain at least one token belonging to the primary victim and must not contain a city.
-The victim chooses which two areas will be depopulated. - 29.7.3.2 If no two such areas exist, then this calamity has no effect. - 29.7.3.3 No more than five tokens may be removed in this manner.
-Excess tokens need not be removed.
+The victim chooses which two adjacent areas will be depopulated.

+29.7.3.2 If no two such areas exist, then this calamity has no effect.